Ana Pozzi Harris

 Introduction to Art History I [UNG ART 2510]

-Faculty Mentor.
-Animation Project.
 Katherine Miller, “ARTHur, The Art History Detective: a mystery unravelling animation.”
-Project completed in Spring 2023 and presented at 28th Annual Research Conference (CURCA), March 24, 2023.
+Showcase and discussion of promotional animated short presented at 28th Annual Research Conference (CURCA), UNG, March 24, 2023.
+YouTube LinkProgram.

 – 14th Annual Conference of the Americas, Georgia Perimeter College, Atlanta, GA, February 11-12, 2011.